PaulErpen/adventure-runner/content/Adventures/Shadow under Lithgard/The Mushroom Cave.md

 #### When investigating the astral sea:

 "Off in the distance you see an anomaly in the smooth, reflective plain.
 As you approach you can make out something hideous.
 It looks like a dismembered skull of sorts.
 Its skin is shrivelled and whiteish and it only has a single currently shut eye.
 The unnaturally large skull seems to sprout tentacles in all directions, which seem to penetrate the perfectly smooth surface beneath you.
 After a second or so the skull starts to lift from the ground, its tentacles separating from the plane beneath.
 And then its eyes start opening one by one.
 Firstly the eyes placed on the end of its tentacles and at last the eye in the middle.
-The glint at you with greenish, crazed look."
+They glint at you with greenish, crazed look."

+-> Encounter with spectator